yibopi/latency-imbalance/README.md

 Flipr is a fast probing tool to measure latency imbalance from a designated prober to Internet IPv4 addresses at scale.
 Flipr is built on [Yarrp](https://www.cmand.org/yarrp/) with 1000+ additional lines of code added for packet scheduling and processing.
 We used Flipr to collect latency imbalance from data centers in 14 cities around the globe to 3M /24 prefixes.
 The dataset is made available at [Google Drive](https://drive.google.com/drive/folders/195oDrNZNk9N9Kbw69sdf9oFa5WujZXuW?usp=sharing).

 ## Folder Structure
-Following is a list of several important source files and folders.
+Following is a list of several source files and folders.

     .
     ├── flipr.cpp              # main function